 When adding a salaried employee through the New Employee wizard you will have the option to select 'Salary' as the Payment Basis for the employee and enter the Annual Salary figure on the How is the employee paid? question.

 On the How does the employee work? screen you can then enter the total Hours the employee works each week, and how many Days they work each week.

 Note that if the Days are set to 5, FlexiTime will assume that the employee works Monday-Friday.
 If they work set hours on set days that aren't Monday-Friday, then that can be altered after the employee is added - on their Employment tab simply click Show Days and enter the hours against each day.

 Selecting these options on the New Employee wizard will add the Salary (SAL) pay code to the employee's Default Pay Codes tab.
 With this pay code, the salary amount for the employee will be automatically calculated each pay based on the pay period.

-If you record leave for an employee directly in their pay (without using time sheets) you will need to manually reduce the quantity of hours for the Salary pay code by the leave hours.
-E.g. If the employee's Salary hours are 80 but they took 8 hours sick leave you need to reduce the Salary hours to 72.
+If you enter leave for an employee directly in their pay (without using Timesheets) you will need to manually reduce the number of hours for the Salary pay code by the number of leave hours.
+For example, if the employee's Salary hours are 80 but they took 8 hours sick leave you need to reduce the Salary hours to 72.